CerebriumAI/Tutorial-Data-Orchestration/tutorial.md

 ```bash
 prefect deployment build ./train_flow.py:train_flow -n train_fraud_classifier -q "ml-training"
 ```
 This will create a deployment with the name `train_fraud_classifier` which operates in the work queue `ml-training` which is automatically created.
 In Prefect, a *work queue* schedules the workflows, while an *agent* is responsible for polling the work queues for new runs to execute.
+The agent must run in the same environment as the flow execution environment.
+Hence, you should have Prefect installed in your execution environments (e.g. Docker containers, Kubernetes, Serverless).

 This should create a deployment file in your current directory, `train_flow-deployment.yaml`, and a file used to omit certain files from the flow, `.prefectignore`.
 ```yaml